zx80/flask-simple-auth/docs/TUTORIAL.md

 For *group* authorization, we need to:

 - store group membership information somewhere
-- provide callbacks to check for membership to groups
+- provide callbacks to check for group membership
 - define a route which requires some group membership

 Whether a user belongs to the *admin* group is defined as a boolean